-Crockpot Spaghetti Sauce is one of the best multi-use pasta sauce recipes out there.
+Crockpot spaghetti sauce is one of the best multi-use pasta sauce recipes out there.
 The low and slow cook in the crockpot develops the flavors and makes it the perfect sauce for tons of pasta recipes.

 With Italian sausage, ground beef, three types of tomato, Parmesan cheese, and Italian spices, this isn’t one of those plain Jane spaghetti sauce recipes.
 It’s thick, rich, and classically Italian.
 It’s a snap to add pasta and make this a hearty crockpot pasta meal!
 You’re going to love this sauce!